2200176/CS220AU-DP-2022/README.md

 <br>

 ## Log
+### in week 3
+- Notes from the videos refined and copied on the repo.

--
+- Research question still unclear.
+- Written some ideas on the existential risk.
+- Vr map used to analyze my net behaviour.

 <br>

 ## TODO
-### in week 3
+### in week 4
-- Copy notes from the videos on the repo.
-- Think about the research question.
-- Try to link it to the notes.
-- Besides digital identities, work also on the existential risks.
-- Use vr map to analyze my net behaviour.